IEEE PES Roy Billinton Power System Reliability Award

 Eligibility: Candidate must have been an IEEE PES member in good standing for at least 5 years.

 No current member of the IEEE Board of Directors, the IEEE PES Governing Board, the IEEE PES Awards and Recognition Committee, the IEEE PES Roy Billinton Power System Reliability Award Committee, or IEEE staff may be candidates, or nominate or endorse candidates for this award.

 The IEEE PES Roy Billinton Power System Reliability Award Committee will submit the results of its evaluation to the PES Awards and Recognition Committee for review and evaluation.
-If the PES Awards and Recognition Committee concurs with the recommendation of the IEEE PES Roy Billinton Power System Reliability Award Committee, it will present the recommendation to the PES Executive Committee during the spring meeting for final PES approval.
+If the PES Awards and Recognition Committee concurs with the recommendation of the IEEE PES Roy Billinton Power System Reliability Award Committee, it will present the recommendation to the PES Governing Board for final PES approval.

 Presentation: Presentation of the award shall be made by the PES President.